tensorflow/community/rfcs/20190722-tflite-training.md

 ### Saving Format

-We don't need a saving format to make training work.
-The newly trained weights can be used in TensorFlow Lite directly for inference.
-The weights data are stored in (variable) tensors, and users can read and write these data through interpreter API.
-This already enables saving and loading trainable weights from the application code.
-On top of this, we can define a saving format to store trainable weights.

-**(Open question)** There are a few potential options:

-*   Option 0: Do nothing
-*   Option 1: Implement TensorFlow Lite's own variable saving file format.
-This can be a simple binary format that stores variable ID -> data mapping.
+In TensorFlow, users can use `tf.Session` to train a model, and use `tf.train.Saver` to save the trained weights into TensorFlow checkpoint files.

+This proposal enables training with TensorFlow Lite interpreter (which is similar to `tf.Session`).
+In addition, we can provide utility classes (similar to `tf.train.Saver`) to save the trained format, or users can get the raw data of variables and save it by themselves.

+A few approaches to handle variable saving are described below.
+In the near term we will focus on the recommended approach.
+However, note that these approaches are not conflicting with each other, so it's possible to implement multiple of these.

+**Approach 1: Reuse TensorFlow CheckPoint format [recommended]**

+Pros:
+*   Interoperability: It's potentially easier to load a TensorFlow trained weights into TensorFlow Lite, and vice versa.
+*   Avoid designing yet another format.

+Cons:
+*   Currently the TensorFlow checkpoint parsing code is coupled with TensorFlow core.
+We may need to refactor and decouple with TensorFlow core, or rewrite the parser.

-*   Option 2: Write the variable value back to TensorFlow Lite model.
+**Approach 2: Write the variable value back to TensorFlow Lite model**

-    *   Pros: Only having a single file & single file format.
+Pros:
+*   Use the existing TensorFlow Lite format.
+Avoid introducing another format.

+Cons:
-    *   Cons: Have to ship FlatBuffer writer in the binary.
-Have to write the entire model (which may contain other huge frozen constants) back to storage.
+*   Need to ship the FlatBuffer writer code into the binary.
+*   Have to write the entire model (which may contain other huge frozen constants) back to storage.
+*   Low interoperability with TensorFlow checkpoints

+**Approach 3: Implement TensorFlow Lite's own variable saving file format**

+Pros:
+*   This can be an extremely simple key-value mapping format

+Cons:
+*   Requires defining yet another format
-*   Option 3: Use TensorFlow checkpoint format
+*   Low interoperability with TensorFlow checkpoints
-    *   3A: Implement checkpoint reading / writing functionality in TensorFlow Lite
-    *   3B: Reading / writing through Flex runtime (so it only works when Flex runtime is used)

 ### Feeding data with tf.Example / tf.DataSet